simpleframeworks/jobsd/README.md

 ### Timeouts

 IMPORTANT: Timeouts will not kill running jobs, they will keep running.
-In order to cancel a running job on time out, add the `jobsd.RunInfo` as the first argument in your job and use the `jobsd.RunInfo.Cancel` channel (see example below).
+In order to cancel a running job on time out, add the `jobss.RunInfo` as the first argument in your job and use the `jobss.RunInfo.Cancel` channel (see example below).

 **Timeouts instance defaults**
 ```go